Japanese Cultural Association of Manitoba Room

 This year, Sunday at Ai Kon is Yukata day!
 Beat the crowd, bring your yukata or kimono and supplies, and learn how to tie yourself into kimono in a private one-on-one session with Cindy.
 A sign-up sheet will be available in the JCAM room.

 Please note: You will need to bring your own kimono, obi, and other items as these will not be available for loan.
-A list will be available online prior to Ai Kon.
+Please checo out how to purchase your kimono/yukata online prior to Ai Kon.

 The Japanese art of flower arranging has been practiced since the 7th Century and is considered one of the three classical arts of refinement.
 Join Lee Matsuo as she demonstrates how nature and humanity combine to produce these stunning floral arrangements.